lbryio/lbry.com/content/faq/how-to-publish.md

 9. Type in the URL you want the content to be found under, along with a minimum of 0.00000001 LBC deposit for the upload (default amount is higher due to publishing fees).
 If you are trying to outbid a user-friendly/common URL, the system will suggest a minimum bid to take over the content at that vanity URL.
 There may be a delay for this takeover.
 Making your bid higher will result in (better discovery)[https://lbry.com/faq/trending) for your content.
 For more details regarding the URL or bid, check out our [naming document](/faq/naming).
    ![Video URL and Deposit](https://spee.ch/@clem:0/contentname.png)

-   10.Under the `Price`, first, determine if you want to make your content free or set a price (in USD or LBC) per view.
+10. Under the `Price`, first, determine if you want to make your content free or set a price (in USD or LBC) per view.

-10. Next, there is `Additional Option` which gives you an option to select language and license.
+11. Next, there is `Additional Option` which gives you an option to select language and license.
 Default language is set to `English`, and the License is set to `None`.
 If a change is needed, click the dropdown menus and select the appropriate choice.

 _please review our terms of service before publishing [terms of service](/termsofservice)_